RubixML/ML/docs/regressors/gradient-boost.md

 > **Note:** The default base regressor is a [Dummy Regressor](dummy-regressor.md) using the [Mean](../other/strategies/mean.md) strategy and the default booster is a [Regression Tree](regression-tree.md) with a max height of 3.

-> **Note:** Each training set must contain enough records to build an internal validation set of at least 1 sample given the user-specified hold out ratio.
+> **Note:** If there are not enough training samples to build an internal validation set with the user-specified holdout ratio then progress monitoring will be disabled.

 **Interfaces:** [Estimator](../estimator.md), [Learner](../learner.md), [Verbose](../verbose.md), [Ranks Features](../ranks-features.md), [Persistable](../persistable.md)